 You may have noticed some news articles about plastic straw bans lately.
 The small, seemingly harmless utensil that goes generally unnoticed in your everyday life has made it onto the environment’s most-wanted list.

-If it’s surprising to hear that plastic straws are receiving backlash, it may be even more surprising to hear that, according to a 2017 study from researchers at the University of California, Santa Cruz, a whopping 91 percent of the plastic we use is not recycled and instead ends up in landfills or the ocean.
+If it’s surprising to hear that single-use plastic straws are receiving backlash, it may be even more surprising to hear that, according to a 2017 study from researchers at the University of California, Santa Cruz, a whopping 91 percent of the plastic we use is not recycled and instead ends up in landfills or the ocean.

-Straws that do get recycled often don’t make it through the mechanical recycling sorter because they are so small and lightweight, so they contaminate recycling loads or get disposed of as garbage.
+Straws that do get recycled often don’t make it through the mechanical recycling sorter because they are so small and lightweight.
+So they contaminate recycling loads or get disposed of as garbage.